Alihussainladiwala/WineQualityPrediction/README.md

 -  Average
 -  High

-we aim to do so by trying different predictive algorithms on the data and examine the results.
+we aim to do so by trying different predictive algorithms and coming up with the right one based on the results.